DIY Home Renovation Tips for Maximising Value

 .
 9 min read

-When it comes to selling your home, there are a few steps you should take to make sure you’re getting the most value possible.
-A lot of Aussies often find themselves stuck in thinking that value-raising can only come from a major renovation, though that’s not always the case.
+When selling your home, you should take a few steps to ensure you get the most value possible.
+Many Aussies often find themselves stuck in thinking that value-raising can only come from a major renovation, though that’s not always true.

-You can add a pretty significant percentage point jump in value to your home in most cases, just by taking the time to make it look on-trend.
-Adding a few practicality-focused changes, a new lick of paint and some more storage is a great place to start and these will add a lot of value for potential buyers.
+In most cases, you can add a significant percentage point jump in value just by making your home look on-trend.
+A few practicality-focused changes, a new lick of paint, and some more storage are a great place to start, and these will add a lot of value for potential buyers.

 For the most part, small, affordable renovations will add the most value to your home as the overhead costs are low, and returns can be exponential if you play your cards right.
 Keep in mind that a lot of the time, perceived value (or value at a glance) to buyers is in the superficial parts of a home, with risky structural changes often coming in second.

-Going the DIY route with a well thought out plan and a theme or focal point for the renovation will give you a good chance at maximising your home’s value.
+Going the DIY route with a well-thought-out plan and a theme or focal point for the renovation will give you a good chance of maximising your home’s value.

 Creating a Budget or Expenditure Plan

-Before we delve into the renovation itself, it’s vital to be aware, prepared and disciplined when it comes to the up and coming renovation.
-All too often we see homeowners massively blow out their budget, to the point where added value is entirely exhausted by the cost of the remodelling itself.
+Before we delve into the renovation itself, it’s vital to be aware, prepared, and disciplined about the up-and-coming renovation.
+All too often, we see homeowners massively blow out their budget, to the point where added value is entirely exhausted by the cost of the remodelling itself.

-A good rule of thumb is to cap all of your DIY renovations to between 2 per cent and 1.5 per cent of your home’s value — depending on the renovation.
-For the kitchen, 2 per cent is ideal, though don’t extend beyond that for a bathroom, or especially a bedroom.
+A good rule of thumb is to limit all DIY renovations to between Two per cent and 1.5 per cent of your home’s value—depending on the renovation.
+Two per cent is ideal for the kitchen, though don’t extend beyond that for a bathroom or especially a bedroom.

 You’ll also want to do plenty of digging and price-maximising research to get the most out of the reno budget you’ve built up.
 Not relying entirely on professionals for everything is an excellent place to start, as is bargaining for materials and products with suppliers.

-Lastly, it’s also a good idea to have a safety net and action plan in place should your renovation lead to an unexpected cost blow out.
-Have a structure in place where you can effectively ‘tie off’ the renovation at a high standard and not leave yourself stuck with an incomplete job.
+Lastly, it’s also a good idea to have a safety net and action plan should your renovation lead to an unexpected cost blowout.
+Have a structure where you can effectively ‘tie off’ the renovation to a high standard and not leave yourself stuck with an incomplete job.

 1. Target the Floors First

 A great place to start any renovation is on the floor.
-It’s the most significant single visual element in the home, and if it’s not in-style or is badly worn down, then it has to be dealt with.
+It’s the most significant single visual element in the home, and if it’s not in style or is badly worn down, it must be dealt with.

-To add, if your home has fantastic timber flooring, have a professional re-polish this, or consider doing it on your own.
-It isn’t too challenging to revarnish a timber floor, and the pay off will be massive when it comes time to bring potential buyers into the home.
+If your home has fantastic timber flooring, have a professional re-polish this, or consider doing it on your own.
+It isn’t too challenging to revarnish a timber floor, and the payoff will be massive when it comes time to bring potential buyers into the home.

-Finally, remember to tie in your flooring changes to the rest of your renovation.
-The floor is, of course, the ‘base’ of the interior style for your home, so don’t go too dark, bright or textured if it will clash with existing colours, materials or cupboards.
+Finally, remember to tie your flooring changes to the rest of your renovation.
+Of course, the floor is the ‘base’ of your home's interior style, so don’t go too dark, bright, or textured if it will clash with existing colours, materials, or cupboards.

 2. Restyle Your Interior Doors

-If there’s one element of the home that is a dead giveaway of its age and trendiness, it’s the doors.
-Old multi-recessed doors are a big no-no in 2020, and if your renovation is focusing on creating a new, modern look, then you’ll need to switch up your doors.
+If one element of the home is a dead giveaway of its age and trendiness, it’s the doors.
+Old multi-recessed doors are a big no-no in 2020, and if your renovation is focusing on creating a new, modern look, you’ll need to switch up your doors.

 Thankfully a door can be effectively ‘redesigned’ with a fresh coat of paint and a new doorknob, so take a peek on Pinterest at some styles you like and go all-out.

-We suggest opting for doorknobs in a colour that matches your bathroom and kitchen fixtures to help with visual cohesion — though, alternate between matte and chrome finishes.
-If a kitchen tap is a polished chrome, opt for doorknobs in a matte version of that colour.
+We suggest opting for doorknobs in a colour that matches your bathroom and kitchen fixtures to help with visual cohesion.
+Alternate between matte and chrome finishes.
+If a kitchen tap is polished chrome, opt for doorknobs in a matte version of that colour.

 It’s also a good idea to say goodbye to any ‘artsy’ or retro doorknobs that are ornamental in design.
 There’s nothing more stylish than a solid, squared-off metal door handle.